ai-natives/persona-kit/docs/persona-kit-v0.1-specification.md

 ## Definition of Done for v0.1

 - [ ] Can bootstrap new user in < 10 minutes
-- [ ] Generates personalized daily work suggestions
+- [ ] Generates personalized work assistance based on user patterns
 - [ ] Suggestions improve based on feedback
 - [ ] Complete development environment in one command
 - [ ] Basic documentation and examples
 - [ ] All core APIs have integration tests
 - [ ] Performance meets targets
-- [ ] API is stable and ready for integration
+- [ ] Clear path to role-playing features in v0.2

 ## Out of Scope (Explicitly)

 - Authentication/authorization (assume single user)
+- Full role-playing/embodiment features
 - Data export/import
 - Sophisticated ML/AI improvements
 - Web UI (CLI/API only)